U.S. lawmakers accuse Big Tech of crushing rivals to boost profits | Politics

 U.S. lawmakers accuse Big Tech of crushing rivals to boost profits

 Pichai responded mildly that he would want to know the specifics of the accusation.
-"We conduct ourselves to the highest standards," he added, disagreeing with the characterization that Google steals content to win users.
-Facebook's Zuckerberg took a series of questions about the company's purchase of Instagram in 2012 and whether it was acquired because it was a threat.
+"We conduct ourselves to the highest standards," he added, disagreeing with the characterization.
+Facebook's Zuckerberg took a series of questions about the company's purchase of Instagram in 2012 and whether it was acquired because it was a threat, as he dubbed it in an email obtained by the committee.

 Jayapal pressed Amazon's Bezos on whether the company used data from third-party sellers in making sales decisions.
 An Amazon executive previously had denied the practice under oath and was contradicted by a news report.
 Bezos answered cautiously that the company had a policy against such actions.
 "If we found that somebody violated it, we would take action against them," he said.